dev-tine/Web-App-QA-Testing-Suite/README.md

 DEMO_PASSWORD=your-demo-password
 ```

-The file is gitignored.
-Credentials are never committed, and the authenticated
+That file is gitignored, so credentials never end up in the repo.
+Without them
-specs skip with a readable reason when they are absent, so a missing secret
-produces a skip rather than a false failure.
+the authenticated specs just skip.

 ```bash
 npm test               # the full suite